Ontario Highway 28: Route description

 Within Burleigh Falls, Highway 28 encounters the eastern terminus of the former Highway 36.
-From there it continues northeast through the rugged shield to Highway 118, at which point it has curved fully to the east.
+From there, it continues northeast through the rugged shield to Highway 118, at which point it has curved fully to the east.
 The highway passes through Bancroft, where it encounters Highway 62.
 East of Bancroft, there is relatively little human inhabitation, with the exception of a select group of communities located on or nearby the highway.
-At the community of Denbigh, Highway 28 ends at a junction with Highway 41.
+After entering the community of Denbigh, Highway 28 ends at a junction with Highway 41.

 History

 Highway 28 was assigned in 1928, when the entirety of Highway 12A was renumbered.
 Highway 12A was one of the original provincial highways assumed in 1919 and 1920.
 The Port Hope – Peterborough Road was assumed by the Department of Highways on August 11, 1920, extending from Highway 2 (Walton Street) in Port Hope to Highway 7 (George Street North) in downtown Peterborough.

 The route received the 12A numbering during the summer of 1925.